ajemily96/matplotlib-challenge-hw/README.md

 * Lower Bound: **3.0739668737499812**

 ## Distribution of Treatment Testing
 I find it strange that the number of records is not the same between each treatment.
-You would think that in this study the scientest would have wanted to keep the number of recordings and the timing of the recording constant per treatment.
+You would think that in this study the scientist would have wanted to keep the number of recordings and the timing of the recording constant per treatment.

 ![Record Counts per Treatment](https://wustl.bootcampcontent.com/AEmily96/matplotlib-challenge/blob/master/Resources/RecordCounts.JPG)